CBD Oil Guide: Complete Guide to Types, Spectrum and Benefits

 Full Spectrum CBD Oil

 Full spectrum CBD oil contains CBD along with other cannabinoids (CBG, CBN, CBC), terpenes, flavonoids, and trace amounts of THC (less than 0.3%).
-These compounds work together to produce what is known as the "entourage effect" — a synergistic interaction that may enhance the benefits of CBD compared to using CBD alone.
+These compounds work together to produce what is known as the "entourage effect": a synergistic interaction that may enhance the properties of CBD compared to using CBD alone.

 Broad Spectrum CBD Oil

 Broad spectrum CBD oil contains CBD and other cannabinoids and terpenes, but with THC completely removed.
-This is a good choice if you want to benefit from the entourage effect but need to avoid THC entirely — for example, if you are subject to drug testing.
+This is a good choice if you want to benefit from the entourage effect but need to avoid THC entirely, for example, if you are subject to drug testing.

 CBD Isolate Oil